wragge/uc10153-2017/pages/module3/module3-digitisation.md

 sidebar: home_sidebar
 permalink: module3-digitisation.html
 folder: module3
-published: false
+published: true
 ---

 ### Defining digital

 We've been talking a lot about making collections available online.
-In some cases we're just talking about publishing the metadata, such as in a library catalogue, or an archival finding aid.
+In some cases we're just talking about publishing the metadata, such as in a library catalogue or an archival finding aid.
 But increasingly there's an expectation that the full content of collections will be made available in digital form -- that we can access books, photos, sound and video with just a simple click.
 But what are digital collections, and how do we create them?

 First we need to distinguish between two broad types of digital objects -- those that are 'digitised', and those that are 'born digital'.
 Something is digitised when we create a digital representation of an analogue object -- when we scan a document, or photograph a book.

 A born digital resource -- such as a piece of software, or a word processing document -- came into existence within a computing system.
 We may later print out that word processing document to create an a physical copy, but the original object was, and remains, on our computer.

 Processes for the creation, collection, preservation and management of these two types of digital resources can be quite different.

-TERRAS CHAPTER

 ### The scope and scale of digitisation